Rheumatoid Arthritis TopicsShow More

-You don’t have to travel to Spain to have this delicious Mediterranean dish, which is a win-win for people living with RA due to its inflammatory-fighting ingredients.
+You don’t have to travel to Spain to try this delicious Mediterranean dish, which can help with rheumatoid arthritis thanks to anti-inflammatory ingredients.

 If rheumatoid arthritis makes it hard to enjoy your favorite holiday side dishes, this anti-inflammatory sweet potato recipe may become your new tradition.